apetkau/nf-core-mlstprofiler/README.md

 This pipeline is an example MLST pipeline (using <https://github.com/tseemann/mlst>).

+A write-up of this pipeline is at <https://github.com/phac-nml/nf-pipelines/issues/3>.

+*Note: This isn't necessarily going to be the final implementation of allele calling.
+This is just a test pipeline.*

 If you have Nextflow and Docker installed, you can test it out with:

 ```bash